circuits/circuits/docs/source/dev/processes.rst

 - New Feature Requests are submitted via: http://bitbucket.org/circuits/circuits/issues
 - Confirmation and Discussion of all New Feature Requests.
-- Once confirmed, a new Feature is raised in `Pivotal Tracker`_ into the Icebox.
+- Once confirmed, a new Feature is raised in our `Issue Tracker`_
+- An appropriate milestone will be set (*depending on current milestone's schedule and resources*)
+- A unit test developed that demonstrates the new feature.
+- The new feature developed that passes the unit test and breaks no others.
+- A `Pull Request <https://bitbucket.org/circuits/circuits/pull-request/new>`_ created with the fix.

+  This must contains:
+  - A new or modified unit test.
+  - A patch that implements the new feature ensuring all unit tests pass.
+  - The `Change Log <https://bitbucket.org/circuits/circuits/src/tip/CHANGES.rst>`_ updated.
+  - Appropriate documentation updated.
+- The `Pull Request <https://bitbucket.org/circuits/circuits/pull-request>`_ is reviewed and approved by at least two other developers.

 Writing new Code
 ----------------

+- Submit a `New Issue <https://bitbucket.org/circuits/circuits/issues/new>`_
 - Write your code.
 - Use `flake8 <http://pypi.python.org/pypi/flake8>`_ to ensure code quality.
 - Run the tests::

     $ tox

 - Ensure any new or modified code does not break existing unit tests.
-- Updated any relevant doc strings or documentation.
+- Update any relevant doc strings or documentation.
+- Update the `Change Log <https://bitbucket.org/circuits/circuits/src/tip/CHANGES.rst>`_ updated.
+- Submit a `Pull Request <https://bitbucket.org/circuits/circuits/pull-request/new>`_.

 Running the Tests